-Many women, and some men, swear by these professional hair procedures because each is a popular treatment that has a good reputation for giving you shiny hair with a smoother look.
+Many women and some men swear by these professional hair procedures because each is a popular treatment with a good reputation for giving you shiny hair with a smoother look.

 So what’s the difference between the two treatments, and which is the best for your curly hair?

-Keratin treatment is originally a Brazilian invention.
-It was first introduced by a mortician who discovered that aside from embalming bodies, formaldehyde made the deceased hair straight as well.
+Keratin treatment was originally a Brazilian invention.
+It was first introduced by a mortician who discovered that aside from embalming bodies, formaldehyde also made the deceased person’s hair straight.

-Keratin treatment is a hair smoothing treatment that works to eliminate frizz and flyaways.
+Keratin is a hair-smoothing treatment that eliminates frizz and flyaways.
 The process involves injecting keratin protein into the follicles to make the hair relaxed, smooth, and shiny.

-Keratin treatments make hair super easy to control and manageable for up to five months—an impressively long time not to be dealing with frizzy hair.
+Keratin treatments make hair easy to control and manageable for up to five months—an impressively long time not to deal with frizzy hair.

 Brazilian blowout is a registered brand name and not a style, as most people assume.